 Distribution Mode Segment Analysis

-The on-site pipeline distribution mode segment in the industrial gas market is expected to garner a prominent share of 33% by 2034.
+The on-site pipeline distribution mode segment is expected to garner a prominent share of 33% by 2035.
 This is ascribed to its affordability and reliability in large-scale industrial applications.
-According to the IEA, pipeline systems reduce distribution expenditure by about 14%, making it ideal for continuous gas supply in manufacturing hubs.
+According to the IEA, pipeline systems significantly reduce distribution expenditure, making it ideal for continuous gas supply in manufacturing hubs.
 This supports chemicals and semiconductor manufacturing plants, where uninterrupted gas flow is mandatory.
 In addition, the U.S. EPA notes a significant decrease in on-site emissions, particularly in the EU and the U.S. The rapid industrialization in APAC is set to propel expansion and accelerate adoption, cementing on-site pipelines as the preferred distribution method.

 Segment